mehulagg/gitlab/doc/user/admin_area/broadcast_messages.md

 1. On the top bar, select **Menu >** **{admin}** **Admin**.
 1. On the left sidebar, select **Messages**.
 1. Add the text for the message to the **Message** field.
-You can style a message's content using markdown, emoji, and the `a` and `br` HTML tags.
+You can style a message's content using Markdown, emoji, and the `a` and `br` HTML tags.
    The `br` tag inserts a line break.
 The `a` HTML tag accepts `class` and `style` attributes with the following CSS properties:
     - `color`
     - `border`